hyakumori/crm/README.md

 }
 ```

-Note that if you add or remove base layers, you must modify the `rLayers()` function on line 343.
+Note that if you add or remove base layers, you must modify the `rLayers()` function.
 The `return` must include the ID that is assigned to the layer that is added.
 Remove the ID from the return clause if you have removed a base layer.

 The `returnLayerLabel` function must also be modified.
-This is currently on Line 443.
 Here, the string that you wish to be seen by the client must be added.
-For example, the `std` base layer is named `標準地図` on line 449.
+For example, the `std` base layer is named `標準地図`.

 ## Geoserver